Strategy Breakdown11 min readLast reviewed

 So which one wins for dropshipping in 2026?

 Google Ads wins on compounding and channel resilience.
 Facebook Ads wins on launch velocity and creative-driven product testing.
 Run both if your spend allows.
-If you have to pick one for a dropshipping store with real product-market fit, run Google Ads.

 If your dropshipping store is the next one we onboard, drop the URL on WhatsApp.
 We pull the Google Ads account up live on a thirty-minute call, walk through the Merchant Center fixes first, and tell you whether Google Ads is the right next channel for your specific store.